What this page is based on

 For this topic, the official or near-official side includes SDLT rates, LBTT rates, LTT rates, and published higher-rate treatment rules.
 Those are the lines buyers should cross-check directly against the relevant authority or current solicitor paperwork before relying on the result.

-The estimate-based side includes none of the tax bands themselves, but related legal and practical costs around the purchase are still estimates.
+The estimate-based side includes the wider buying costs around the tax calculation, such as legal fees, surveys and moving costs.
 Those numbers are still useful for planning, especially early in the process, but they should be treated as ranges.
-That is why TrueHomeCosts separates official-rate logic from editable assumption data in the codebase and clearly labels estimate lines in the calculator output.
+That is why TrueHomeCosts separates official-rate logic from planning assumptions and clearly labels estimate lines in the calculator output.

 - Official or published-reference items: SDLT rates, LBTT rates, LTT rates, and published higher-rate treatment rules